 This service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.

-This service will end 6/30/23 in lieu of the newly created "Personal Care" service.
+This service will end 6/30/23 so that the consolidated services of PCI an PCII called "Personal Care Services" may begin.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service: